 Brand Jam’s Halo Licensing Survey is the unique comprehensive survey of the global licensed collaborations scene.
 Discover it and how to subscribe the service using our promo offer.

-The Q2/2020 edition of Halo Licensing Survey has just been delivered to subscribers worldwide.
-With 272 cases compiled and dissected, it contains plenty of clues to how brands, retailers and shoppers felt about licensed products during the global emergency.
+The Q2/2020 edition of Halo Licensing Survey, with its 272 cases compiled and dissected, contains plenty of clues to how brands, retailers and shoppers felt about licensed products during the global emergency.

 Like most things, licensing went underground during the opening weeks of the quarter.
 But even as general activity began to pick up from mid-May, licensing remained at a low ebb throughout.

 Comforting words from licensing industry voices provided assurance about consumers’ yearning for familiarity and nostalgia in tough times, but in reality the market appeared disinterested in anything that was an obvious commercial play in times dominated by Covid-19 and racial justice.